 Q: Can a statement be both positive and normative?

 A: No, a statement is generally classified as either positive or normative based on its primary intent.
-A positive statement aims to describe reality as it is and can be tested with evidence.
+Which means a positive statement aims to describe reality as it is and can be tested with evidence.
 A normative statement expresses an opinion or value judgment about what should be.

 Q: Why is it important to distinguish between positive and normative economics?